isobelfc/eng84_python_exercises/README.md

    - 1 - RC car
    - 2 - PS2
    - 3 - GTA Vice City

+## DRY Code and Functions
+### Tasks
+- Make a loop with a range that says hello 10 times
+- Create another loop with a range that asks for names and appends to list names
+- Make a loop that iterates over each name in lit_name and formats it into lowercase in a new variable called list names lower
+- Iterate over a list of values to find if they are even

 ## Fizzbuzz
 ### The problem